-Our organisation Friends of Historic Dilston was formed on 24 February 2007 to promote interest in the Historic Dilston site and generally protect and preserve the character and amenities of Dilston Castle and Chapel as buildings of historic and architectural significance.
-At the time of the Friends’ launch, Historic Dilston was under the management of the North Pennines Heritage Trust and the Friends assisted the Trust in the running of events and in the maintenance of the site.
+Our organisation Friends of Historic Dilston (FoHD) was founded on 24 February 2007 to promote interest in the HISTORIC DILSTON site and generally protect and preserve the character and amenities of Dilston Castle and Chapel as buildings of historic and architectural significance.
+At the time of the launch HISTORIC DILSTON was under the management of North Pennines Heritage Trust, and the Friends assisted the Trust in the running of events and with the maintenance of the site.